All of these restaurants emphasize local ingredients, and they also advertise in Edible Monterey Bay!

 Aabha Indian Cuisine

 For authentic Indian food in Carmel, look no further than Aabha Indian Cuisine, which offers lunch and dinner daily at The Barnyard.
-Master chef Bhupender Singh has more than two decades of experience in creating tantalizing dishes, with expertise in balancing spices and complex avors.
+Master chef Bhupender Singh has more than two decades of experience in creating tantalizing dishes, with expertise in balancing spices and complex flavors.
 Chef Singh began his career working at Bukhara restaurant in New Delhi, one of the 50 top restaurants in the world, later opening popular restaurants in the Bay Area and Sonoma.
-Open daily for lunch buet 11:30am– 2:30pm, dinner 5–9pm.

 South West corner of The Barnyard